-Sick Days
+Sick Days/PTO

-Full time employees will accrue one day of sick time per month, beginning with their first pay day of employment, up to a maximum of nine (9) sick days per academic year (July 1 - June 30).
+Full time employees will accrue one day of PTO per month, beginning with their first pay day of employment, up to a maximum of nine (9) sick days per academic year (July 1 - June 30).

-Sick days may be used for personal illness, injury, or disability.
-Eligible employees are permitted to use their accrued sick leave in order to care for themselves or an ill child, parent, spouse, or domestic partner.
-Time off for medical and dental appointments will be treated as sick leave.
-Employees may not use sick time until it is accrued.
+PTO may be used for personal illness, injury, or disability.
+Eligible employees are permitted to use their accrued PTO in order to care for themselves or an ill child, parent, spouse, or domestic partner.
+Time off for medical and dental appointments will be treated as PTO.

-Eligible employees should follow the call-in procedure (see the "Attendance" section of the Handbook) and submit an Employee Time-Off Request Form as soon as possible.
+Eligible employees should follow the call-in procedure (see the "Attendance" section of the Handbook) and submit an Employee Time-Off Request as soon as possible.

-Sick days may be used for "personal necessity leave" which may include, but are not limited to:
+PTO may be used for "personal necessity leave" which may include, but are not limited to: